-When we first started talking in October, 2021, Abnormal Security was comfortably the world’s fastest-growing cyber security company.
+When we first started talking to Evan Reiser, CEO of Abnormal Security in October, 2021, the company was comfortably the world’s fastest-growing cyber security company.
 The entity had exactly what it needed for success as a startup– an exceptional product in a high stakes, desiring market.

 However, the Founders knew that a successful product alone doesn't make a company sustainably successful.
 People do.

 For Evan Reiser, Founder and CEO, scaling and execution boiled down to two very important pieces– hiring the best people in the world and growing them at a pace and scale they couldn’t experience anywhere else.

 “We knew that the most important thing for us to invest in was talent.” -Evan Reiser, CEO Abnormal Security

 With a dramatic shift in the talent market over the last two years, many CEOs and Founders are grappling with the same priorities and, like Abnormal, having to pivot significantly in order to attract and retain talent.
 While most normally request “best practice playbooks” or rely on antiquated processes, Abnormal Security was willing to live up to its name and engage Truist to take an original approach to its Talent Attraction & Experience challenges.

 "We were at Ground Zero with a big vision.
 We didn’t just have the chance to revolutionize Abnormal’s Talent Strategy, we finally had a chance to revolutionize how talent strategy work is done the right way for any company who shares our human-centric talent philosophy." -Lisa Colella, Truist Founder